Benawi/Ruby-Enumerable/README.md

 - Linkdin: [Bwambale](https://www.linkedin.com/in/Bwambale-benny-wolter/)

 ## 🔭 Future Features <a name="future-features"></a>
-- Inhance the project additional parameters 🚀
+- Inhance the project by adding additional parameters 🚀
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>